knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestVersionContents.md

 [ ](- "#fileId=createFile(#docId)")
 [ ](- "#versionId=createVersion(#fileId)")

+A version has content.
-To view the content of a file we first create:
+To retrieve the contents of a version we first create:

   - a document;
   - a file;